Growing Green Beans In Containers:

 - The container should have 2 to 3 drain holes.

-- For proper draining of water, you should add a inches layer of small stones at bottom before adding the potting mix.
+- For proper draining of water, you should add an inch layer of small stones at the bottom before adding the potting mix.

-- Unglazed pots are recommended to grow Green bean.
-Unglazed pots evaporate excess water with water logging.
+- Unglazed pots are recommended to grow Green beans.
+Unglazed pots evaporate excess water with waterlogging.

-- You can also use clay pots, barrels, wooden boxes, cement container or growing bags for Green beans growing.
+- You can also use clay pots, barrels, wooden boxes, cement containers, or growing bags for Green beans growing.

 Suitable Soil for Growing Green in Containers